Harry Kurschat

-Harry Kurschat (3 November 1930 – 21 January 2022) was a boxer from Germany, who competed in the lightweight division during his career as an amateur for West Germany.
+Harry Kurschat (3 November 1930 – 21 January 2022) was a German boxer who competed in the lightweight division during his career as an amateur for West Germany.
 He was born and died in Berlin.

 Amateur career

 Kurschat was the German amateur lightweight champion 1953, 1954, and 1956, as well as the European amateur champion in 1955.
 He was the Olympic silver medalist at 1956 Melbourne Olympic games in the lightweight class for United Team of Germany.